Insheeption: Plot

-Chinstrap and Pinkerton are now seen courting firefighters to get into the dream and begin trying to explain the events to Sharon (Compared to a taco inside of a taco inside a Taco Bell inside a KFC within a mall inside a dream), who claims it all sounds ridiculous and stupid.
+Chinstrap and Pinkerton are now seen courting firefighters to get into the dream and begin trying to explain the events to Sharon (compared to a taco inside of a taco inside a Taco Bell inside a KFC within a mall inside a dream), who claims it all sounds ridiculous and stupid.
 A pizza guy arrives and is sent in as well, as Sharon is told she does not understand because she is not smart.
 Within the dream, Mackey and Stan are running from the bullies when Stan convinces Mackey to stand up for himself.
 Mackey prepares for a fight.
-Back in reality, Chinstrap decides the dream has become too powerful, and at this point they must court "the most powerful dream infiltrator in the world" who is Freddy Krueger.
+Back in reality, Chinstrap decides the dream has become too powerful, and at this point, they must court "the most powerful dream infiltrator in the world" who is Freddy Krueger.
 While Freddy Krueger does not wish to come back, stating that Chinstrap needed him to murder several teenagers in the belief that it would help 'stop the Russians', they convince him to help out a final time.

-Within Mackey's dream, the second group of experts arrive to kill Billy Thompson and the tormentors before the fire fighters arrive, which they assumed would cure Mackey and end the dream.
-But when they realized Mackey is not waking up, he remembers what happened, explaining he ran from the bullies and went into a shack, where someone talked nice to him but then touched him in a bad way.
+Within Mackey's dream, the second group of experts arrives to kill Billy and the tormentors before the firefighters arrive, which they assume would cure Mackey and end the dream.
+But when they realize Mackey is not waking up, he remembers what happened, explaining he ran from the bullies and went into a shack, where someone talked nicely to him but then touched him in a bad way.
 Mackey then comes upon that same shack and enters, revealing another young Mackey being sexually molested by Woodsy Owl.
 Woodsy then turns into a nightmarish monster, killing the sheep hoarder and overpowering the Inception cast before being killed from behind by Freddy Krueger.

-With Woodsy destroyed, everyone wakes up and Mackey explains he must have become a hoarder after believing Woodsy molested him because he wasn't trying hard enough to not pollute.
+With Woodsy destroyed, everyone wakes up and Mackey explains he must have become a hoarder after believing Woodsy molested him because he wasn't trying hard enough not to pollute.
 Freddy is beyond remorse because he could not save the sheep herder (ironically the only one who recognizes him correctly as a shepherd).
-They suggest to Stan that he move on to his own therapy now, but he claims to have a better idea.
+Having come to terms with Mackey's childhood trauma, they suggest to Stan that he move on to his therapy now, but he claims to have a better idea.
 He is then seen throwing out the items in his locker.
 Wendy and Kyle ask him what his problem was and Stan says that after what happened with Mackey, he does not want any therapy.
 Kyle suggests that maybe that "was your therapy".
 Finally, Chinstrap comes out again doing the Inception soundtrack as the episode ends.